wzh99/GenCoG/README.md

 directory of TVM source.

 GenCoG:
 ```
 python gencog_cov.py -r=${TVM_GCOV_ROOT} -l=50000 -s=1000 --opset={muffin|all}
 ```

 `TVM_GCOV_ROOT` is the root directory of TVM source containing Gcov build.
-Coverage files are saved to `cov-gencog-${opset}-%Y%m%d-%H%M%S` directory. `cov.json` is the final coverage summary. `data.txt` is the line coverage data over time.
+Coverage files are saved to `cov-gencog-${opset}-%Y%m%d-%H%M%S` directory. `cov.json` is the final coverage summary. `data.txt` is the line coverage data over vertex budget.

 Muffin:
 ```
 python muffin_cov.py -r=${TVM_GCOV_ROOT} -l=50000 -s=1000 --mode={dag|template}
 ```

-The output files are the same as GenCoG.
+Coverage files are saved to `cov-muffin-${opset}-%Y%m%d-%H%M%S` directory.
+The file formats are the same as GenCoG.

 ## Reuse

 ### Write Constraint Specifications for New Operators

-Refer to files in [`gencog/op`](gencog/op) for how to write constraint specification for an operator.
+Refer to files in [`gencog/op`](gencog/op) for how to write constraint specification for an operator and register it in `OpRegistry`.

 ### Support New DL Compilers